Fasinir/constraint-programming/README.md

 # constraint-programming
-A repo for exercises and projects made for Constraint Programming class.
+A repo for exercises and projects made for Constraint Programming class with use of MiniZinc.